angr/angrop/README.md

 Allow strings to be passed as arguments to func_call(), which are then written to memory and referenced.

 Add a function for open, read, write (for ctf's)

-Allow using of angr objects such as BVV, BVS to make using symbolic values easy

 The segment analysis for finding executable addresses seems to break on non-elf binaries often, such as PE files, kernel modules.